toldandretold/hyperlit/README.md

 - By focusing on hypertext (that is, not PDF), the goal is to give academic publishing the full promise of the early internet.

 A text does not *need* to be "academic", or have citations, to be shared on Hyperlit.
 That is just my (toldandretold's) initial focus, because I am a historian.

 I wanted a way to automatically generate two-way hyperlink citations, or what I have been calling hypercites.
-This is not a new idea.[^1]
+This is not a new idea.[^1] I just wanted to be able to use the idea.
+I want to publish my own work, and read others' work, in a system *like* wikipedia but optimised for academic citations.
+Clicking a citatin should take me direclty to the originally cited text in a hypertext version of the source.
+When reading a source, i should be able to see which parts have been cited, and click to go to those citations, in hypertext versions of those sources.

-In its simplest form, a user copies text from one book, and pastes it in another.
-The pasted quote is automatically linked back to the cited text.
+The question is how to make the process of creating these hyper-cites easy.
+In its simplest form, Hyperlit solves this by allowing to just copy text from one book and pastes it in another.
+The pasted quote is automatically linked back to the cited text, and the cited text to the citation.
 This allows people to freely move between either end of a citation.

 In this way, academic citations become like the two-way links that were originally intended to form a *Docuverse*.
-I believe that global knowledge is in desperate need for a docuverse.
+I believe that global knowledge production is in desperate need for a "free software" docuverse.

-There is also social highlighting.
-That is, anyone can highlight any text.
-As multi-user highlights overlap, they become more opaque.
-This allows knowledge communities to create overlapping public annotations.
-These can contain useful information, including hypercites to other relevant texts, or questions, answers and debates.
+For users who *don't care* about hyper-citing, there is also social highligting, or hyper-lighting.
+The idea for this is more simple.
+I just want users to be able to "grafitti" hypertext like real readers already do to real books in real libraries.
+It always bothered me that real books were, because of illegal grafitti, *more social* than most ebooks.
+Hyperlit solves this by allowing multi-user highlits to overlap.
+The more a text is highlighted, the more opaque its <mark> tag (highlight) is.

+If a user clicks on a piece of text with multiple highlights, the .hyperlit-container <div> opens, showing all the annotations.
+This applies to cited text, and all citations too.
+Whatever "meta content" a user clicks on, is all put into the .hyperlit-container.
+If a footnote has been hyper-cited and hyper-lighted, and a user clicks it, the .hyperlit-container opens to show the content of the footnote, a link to the citation, and the annotation associated with the highlight.

 ## Key Features